cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: replanted species could not be fit on page.
+## Warning: Gram-negative bacteria could not be fit on page.
 It will not be
 ## plotted.
-Warning: Gram-negative bacteria could not be fit on page.
+Warning: Gram-positive bacteria could not be fit on page.
 It will
 ## not be plotted.
-Warning: wood perforation plates could not be fit on page.
+Warning: individual based values could not be fit on page.
 ## It will not be plotted.
+Warning: shannon diversity could not be fit on
-Warning: cation exchange capacity could not be fit
+## page.
+It will not be plotted.
+Warning: tree performance could not be fit
 ## on page.
 It will not be plotted.
-Warning: digital data acquisition could
+Warning: wind speed could not be fit on
+## page.
+It will not be plotted.
+Warning: wood perforation plates could not
+## be fit on page.
+It will not be plotted.
+Warning: belowground biomass could
 ## not be fit on page.
 It will not be plotted.
-Warning: experimental design
+Warning: biomass allocation
 ## could not be fit on page.
 It will not be plotted.
-Warning: intraspecific
+Warning: cadmium at
-## diversity could not be fit on page.
+## wavelength 214nm could not be fit on page.
 It will not be plotted.
-Warning: leaf
-## anatomy could not be fit on page.
-It will not be plotted.
-Warning: leaf
-## physical resistance could not be fit on page.
-It will not be plotted.
-## Warning: phylogenetic diversity could not be fit on page.
+## Warning: coefficient of variation could not be fit on page.
 It will not be
 ## plotted.
-Warning: secondary compounds could not be fit on page.
-It will
+Warning: data management could not be fit on page.
+It will not be
+## plotted.
+Warning: digital data acquisition could not be fit on page.
+It
-## not be plotted.
-Warning: spatial genetic structure could not be fit on
+## will not be plotted.
+Warning: experimental design could not be fit on
 ## page.
 It will not be plotted.
-Warning: species trait could not be fit on
+Warning: intraspecific diversity could not
-## page.
+## be fit on page.
 It will not be plotted.
+Warning: leaf physical resistance
-Warning: standard deviation could not be fit
+## could not be fit on page.
-## on page.
 It will not be plotted.
-Warning: trait dissimilarity could not be
+Warning: productivity
-## fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: wood bending could not be
+Warning: rarefied
-## fit on page.
+## diversity could not be fit on page.
 It will not be plotted.
-Warning: wood shearing could not be
+Warning:
-## fit on page.
+## response variable could not be fit on page.
 It will not be plotted.
+## Warning: secondary compounds could not be fit on page.
+It will not be
+## plotted.
+Warning: soil profile could not be fit on page.
+It will not be
-Warning: wood shrinkage could not be
+## plotted.
+Warning: spatial genetic structure could not be fit on page.
+It
-## fit on page.
+## will not be plotted.
+Warning: standard deviation could not be fit on page.
+## It will not be plotted.
+Warning: wood compression could not be fit on
+## page.
 It will not be plotted.
-Warning: wood stretching could not be
+Warning: wood shearing could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
-Warning: wood toughness could not be
+Warning: wood shrinkage could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
-Warning: aboveground biomass could
-## not be fit on page.
+Warning: wood toughness could not be fit on
+## page.
 It will not be plotted.
-Warning: ammonification could
+Warning: aboveground biomass could not be
-## not be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: basal area increment
+Warning: cavity nesting hymenoptera
 ## could not be fit on page.
 It will not be plotted.
-Warning: BEF China
+Warning: community
-## projects could not be fit on page.
+## similarity could not be fit on page.
 It will not be plotted.
-Warning: branch
-## water potential could not be fit on page.
-It will not be plotted.
 Warning:
-## cavity nesting hymenoptera could not be fit on page.
+## community weighted mean trait could not be fit on page.
 It will not be
 ## plotted.
-Warning: coarse root density could not be fit on page.
-It will
+Warning: control treatment could not be fit on page.
+It will not
+## be plotted.
+Warning: crown projection area could not be fit on page.
+It
+## will not be plotted.
+Warning: dbh distribution could not be fit on page.
-## not be plotted.
-Warning: community weighted mean trait could not be fit on
+## It will not be plotted.
+Warning: directed extinction could not be fit on
 ## page.
 It will not be plotted.
-Warning: Diplopoda could not be fit on page.
-## It will not be plotted.
-Warning: eco-physiologic traits could not be fit
+Warning: eco-physiologic traits could not be
-## on page.
+## fit on page.
 It will not be plotted.
-Warning: ecosystem functioning could not
+Warning: ecosystem functioning could
-## be fit on page.
-It will not be plotted.
-Warning: flight interception could
 ## not be fit on page.
 It will not be plotted.
-Warning: Flora of China could
+Warning: experimental
-## not be fit on page.
+## treatment could not be fit on page.
 It will not be plotted.
-Warning: forest canopy could
+Warning:
-## not be fit on page.
+## flight interception could not be fit on page.
 It will not be plotted.
-Warning: genetic
-## autocorrelation could not be fit on page.
+## Warning: Flora of China could not be fit on page.
 It will not be plotted.
-Warning:
-## human influence could not be fit on page.
+## Warning: forest canopy could not be fit on page.
 It will not be plotted.
-Warning:
-## land use history could not be fit on page.
-It will not be plotted.
-## Warning: litter thickness could not be fit on page.
+## Warning: genetic autocorrelation could not be fit on page.
 It will not be
 ## plotted.
-Warning: matching status could not be fit on page.
+Warning: growth rings could not be fit on page.
 It will not be
 ## plotted.
-Warning: mixed models could not be fit on page.
+Warning: human influence could not be fit on page.
 It will not be
 ## plotted.
+Warning: inbreeding could not be fit on page.
+It will not be
+## plotted.
+Warning: land use history could not be fit on page.
+It will not
+## be plotted.
 Warning: multi-trophic interactions could not be fit on page.
+## It will not be plotted.
+Warning: parasitoids could not be fit on page.
 It
 ## will not be plotted.
-Warning: mycorrhiza could not be fit on page.
-It will
+Warning: phylogenetic distinctness could not be fit
-## not be plotted.
-Warning: nitrogen cycling could not be fit on page.
-It
+## on page.
-## will not be plotted.
-Warning: non-random extinction could not be fit on
-## page.
 It will not be plotted.
-Warning: phylogenetic distinctness could not
+Warning: phytophagous insects could not
 ## be fit on page.
 It will not be plotted.
-Warning: phytophagous insects
+Warning: PI meeting could not be
-## could not be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: research
-## proposals could not be fit on page.
+Warning: red mould could not be fit
+## on page.
 It will not be plotted.
-Warning:
+Warning: research proposals could not be
-## respiration could not be fit on page.
+## fit on page.
 It will not be plotted.
-Warning:
-## rooting depth could not be fit on page.
+Warning: respiration could not be fit
+## on page.
 It will not be plotted.
-Warning:
-## simpson diversity could not be fit on page.
+Warning: rooting depth could not be fit
+## on page.
 It will not be plotted.
-## Warning: slope form could not be fit on page.
+Warning: slope form could not be fit on
+## page.
 It will not be plotted.
-## Warning: snag height could not be fit on page.
+Warning: snag height could not be fit on
+## page.
 It will not be plotted.
-## Warning: specialization could not be fit on page.
+Warning: social status could not be fit on
+## page.
 It will not be plotted.
-## Warning: topography could not be fit on page.
+Warning: specialization could not be fit on
+## page.
 It will not be plotted.
+Warning: species identity variable could not
-## Warning: trap nest could not be fit on page.
+## be fit on page.
 It will not be plotted.
-## Warning: vegetation stratum could not be fit on page.
-It will not be
+Warning: temperature could not be
+## fit on page.
+It will not be plotted.
+Warning: tree crown could not be fit
-## plotted.
-Warning: wood ground tissue could not be fit on page.
-It will not
+## on page.
+It will not be plotted.
+Warning: wood ground tissue could not be
-## be plotted.
-Warning: wood mechanics could not be fit on page.
-It will not
+## fit on page.
+It will not be plotted.
+Warning: wood mechanics could not be
-## be plotted.
-Warning: wood porosity could not be fit on page.
-It will not
+## fit on page.
+It will not be plotted.
-## be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)